willcl-ark/lnd_grpc/README.md

 ## Connecting and re-connecting after wallet created
 If you did not run the initialization sequence above, you will only need to unlock your wallet before issuing further RPC commands:

-`rpc.unlock_wallet()`
+`rpc.unlock_wallet(password='wallet_password')`

 # General usage

-Further RPC commands can then be issued to the lnd gRPC interface using the following convention, where gRPC commands are converted from CamelCase to lowercase_with_underscores and keyword arguments named to exactly match the parameters the gRPC uses:
+Further RPC commands can then be issued to the lnd gRPC interface using the following convention, where LND gRPC commands are converted from CamelCase to lowercase_with_underscores and keyword arguments named to exactly match the parameters the gRPC uses:

 `rpc.grpc_command(keyword_arg=value)`

 Valid gRPC commands and their keyword arguments can be found [here](https://api.lightning.community/?python#lnd-grpc-api-reference)

-Connection stubs will be generated dynamically for each request to ensure channel freshness This can slow down interfacing programs considerably.
-Performance can be increased by configuring a static lightning stub to use.
-This can be done simply by removing the property decorator from the stub class below and adding 'self.lightning_stub = self.set_lightning_stub()' to the __init__() method.
+Connection stubs will be generated dynamically as required to ensure channel freshness.

-Response-streaming RPCs now return the python iterators to be operated on.
+Response-streaming RPCs now return the python iterators to be operated on directly (e.g. with `.__next__()`)